The End (novel): Adaptation

-The book was adapted as the seventh and final episode of the third season of the television series adaptation produced by Netflix; the final book is adapted into a single episode.
+The book was adapted as the seventh and final episode of the third season of the television series adaptation produced by Netflix.
 In this version, there is no rebellion against Ishmael's rule and the children's parents left of their own volition.
-The television series also ends with a young Beatrice II, Kit's daughter, recounting their subsequent undocumented adventures to Lemony Snicket, a plot point implied to have occurred in The Beatrice Letters.
+The series also ends with an additional scene of a young Beatrice II, Kit's daughter, recounting their subsequent undocumented adventures to Lemony Snicket, a plot point implied to have occurred in The Beatrice Letters.

+Literary References

+As throughout the series, this book references many classic novels through its setting, characters and tropes.
+In the final instalment, the Baudelaire siblings find themselves deserted on an island in the middle of the ocean.
+The island’s coastal shelf is in reference to the final stanza of Philip Larkin’s poem “This Be The Verse,” which is quoted by characters.
+Many characters' names on the island are references to castaway fiction as confirmed by Daniel Handler in an interview with CNN, including Ishmael from Moby-Dick.